BSc (Hons) Environmental Science (Including Foundation Year)

 The module will introduce climate change.
 To understand it you will first consider the climate system and the Earth’s systems that affect atmospheric and climate processes, including atmospheric composition, circulation and weather systems.
 You will also study other areas that feed into the climate system, including the oceans, productivity in ecosystems and important geochemical cycles including the carbon cycle.

 This will introduce you to our key natural resources, their use, extraction, sustainability, re-use/recycling, disposal and the concepts of a circular economy.
 It will include water resources, soil, construction materials, minerals and metals.
 It will consider the measurement of soil health and sustainable agriculture.
 It will also introduce material science, product design, reuse, recycling and separation technologies along with disposal and management.

 You will study population and community ecology, including population dynamics, strategies and habitat structure.
 The module will consider food webs, energy flow, biogeochemical cycles, trophic levels and pollution pressures, along with ecological successions, habitats, niches, microclimates and phenology.
 There will also be field and laboratory work, introducing practical identification skills.

 In this module you will study human activity impacts on natural systems (land, sea, air) and biota in the past, present and future.
-This will include landscape change, extinctions, large-scale resource extraction and exploitation, along with pollutants and contamination, including impacts on human health.
-You will then be able to consider the principles of environmental impact assessment.
+This will include landscape change, extinctions, large-scale resource extraction and exploitation.
+It will consider pollutants and contamination, including water pollution and microplastics, along with impacts on human health.

 The Sustainable Society